saidvandeklundert/saidvandeklundert.github.io/_posts/2016-04-05-introducing-packet-loss-with-red.md

      High                :                     0                     0 bps</pre>

 <p>
-Another verification method would be issuing the command ‘show class-of-service interface ge-1/1/9.1520 comprehensive’.
+Another verification method would be issuing the command <b>show class-of-service interface ge-1/1/9.1520 comprehensive</b>.
 This will give you all the class of service related settings and counters for that specific interface.
 </p>

 <p>